Incentive Programs

 • 120 hours of training that support completion of a CDA Certificate

-• Upon completion, receipt of a nationally recognized occupational credential through Registered Apprenticeship
+• Upon successful completion of the CDA exam you earn a nationally recognized occupational credential through Registered Apprenticeship

 • Topics include all 8 of the CDA Competency Standards